ecilasun/tinysys/software/emulator/README.md

 - APU works and plays sound via SDL
 - DMA works including masked mode
 - XADC is a placeholder and will return some huge temperature
-- SPI sdcard emulator works, minor glitch in disk writes
+- SPI sdcard emulator fully works

 And here's the list of what's missing